mwaykole/vdiff/docs/DEPLOYMENT_GUIDE.md

 **Production Deployment for Docker and Kubernetes**

-*Complete guide to deploying vdiff in production environments*
+*Complete guide to deploying dfastllm in production environments*

 </div>